||For more information, contact

 In accordance with the Wetterling Act, Megan’s Law, and the Campus Sex Crimes Prevention Act of 2000, it is now mandatory that all registered sex offenders report to the law enforcement agency having jurisdiction in which the institution of higher learning is located.

-Registered sex offenders who are members of the college community, upon enrollment at the college and/or anytime thereafter while they remain a student at the College, are obligated to notify Vice President of Student Services that they have registered at Bay College and are required to register with the Michigan Public Sex Offenders Registry.
+Registered sex offenders who are members of the college community, upon enrollment at the college and/or anytime thereafter while they remain a student at the College, are obligated to notify Vice President of Operations that they have registered at Bay College and are required to register with the Michigan Public Sex Offenders Registry.
 Failure to notify the College is deemed to be a violation of the Student Code of Conduct, and subjects those students to all available College Judicial Processes and the Sanctions.